ervinmplayon/nena-manipu-latina/README.md

 - [x] Reuse logging library created by my genius ass.
 - [ ] Inject logger into specific components (auction engine)
 - [ ] Support structured logging (e.g., with fields for request ID, latency)
+- [ ] Add logging when a bid is filtered out
 ### Bidder
 - [ ] Implement Basic Bidder logic to return actual bid
 - [ ] Multiple bidder types (DSPBidder, RandomBidder, etc)
 ### Auction
 - [ ] Compose Auction Entry Point
+- [ ] Apply more filters or strategies like `GeoTargetingFilter`, `RoundRobinAuction`, etc.

 ## Open Questions
 * What is the latency budget we want to guarantee at scale?